Al Qasimi: Maritime power

-With military and financial aid from the Emirate of Dir'iyah, Qasimis began spreading Wahhabi doctrines across the Gulf region.
-They had a powerful naval force and sought to end the rising European colonial infiltration on their trade and commercial routes.
+The Qawasim was a powerful naval force and sought to end the rising European colonial infiltration on their trade and commercial routes.

-The British-allied Omani Empire, also a rival of the Emirate of Dir'iyah, had been the traditional enemy of the Qawasim over issues related to border disputes, religious differences and naval dominance in the Gulf.
-Al Qasimi's control of trade in the Persian Gulf area led to wars with Oman and eventually with Oman's ally, Britain, and to the Al Qasimi being labelled by the British as pirates.
+The British-allied Omani Empire had been the traditional enemy of the Qawasim over issues related to border disputes, religious differences and naval dominance in the Gulf.
+Qawasim control of trade in the Persian Gulf area led to wars with Oman and eventually with Oman's ally, Britain, and to the Qawasim (Joasmees to the British) being labelled by the British as pirates.
 This led to the identification of the southern shore of the Persian Gulf as the 'Pirate Coast', although following the General Maritime Treaty of 1820 and the 1853 Perpetual Maritime Peace, the various coastal emirates in the area became known as the Trucial States.